rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

 ## What we'll do in this section

-+ Creating two repositories
++ Create some repositories
-    + we'll keep the first and experiment with the second
-+ List the available repositories (should see the two we created)
++ List the available repositories
-+ View a specific repository
++ List a specific repository
 + Update a repository
-+ Deleting the second repository
++ Delete a repository

 --